-In mid-2015, Jess and I had the chance to tour the US in a bright green Jucy Champ RV, thanks to the nice people at Jucy.
-There are a lot of places to drive in the US, but we decided that driving the entire 2,400 mile length of Route 66, from Santa Monica in California, up to Chicago, Illinois, was going to be the definitive road trip for us.
+In mid-2015, Jess and I had the chance to tour the US and we decided that driving the entire 2,400 mile length of Route 66, from Santa Monica in California, up to Chicago, Illinois, was going to be the definitive road trip for us.

 With a side trip to the Grand Canyon, of course.

 Crossing eight states and much of the country, our two week adventure along Route 66 was an absolute blast.
 You can find out more about how we went about planning the definitive Route 66 Trip in this epic post by Jess.
 In this post, I’m kicking off an eight part series of photos from Route 66, which I’ll be dividing by State, to give you an idea of what you’ll see along the way, including some of my favourite photos from the trip.
 Stay tuned for more as we go through all the States!

 Spoiler alert.
 The desert phase of Route 66, as we drove the old road through vast expanses of the Mojave desert, were easily my favourite.
 The open road, the open sky, those landscapes stretching out forever.
 What’s not to love?!

 I was hugely surprised when we drove Route 66 by quite how much freight train traffic there is in the US.
 Passenger transport numbers in the US may not be very high, but there sure is a heck of a lot of freight plying the railroads of the US!

 There appears to be a Route 66 museum in every state.
 The first one we visited was in California, and naturally we took advantage of the opportunity to sit inside an old VW and wear wigs and sunglasses.
 Oh wait, I didn’t need to wear a wig, I just have hair like that already.